loculus-project/loculus/architecture_docs/10_quality_requirements.md

 ## Performance Efficiency

-* Time behavior: When a submitter uploads a sequence, then the sequence should be available for querying within 10 minutes.
+* Time behavior: When a submitter uploads a sequence, then the sequence should ideally be available for querying within 10 minutes
+  * The exact behavior of an instance depends on the preprocessing pipeline which can be any custom code provided by the maintainer.
+    Thus, we do not have a strict requirement here.
 * Time behavior: When a user queries a sequence, then the query should return within 1 second.

 ## Interaction Capability